 Standard Licence Conditions/Ongoing Regulatory Requirements

 The MFSA aims to provide a regulatory framework which is both robust and simultaneously adaptable to allow managers and promoters to innovate and to develop new products to meet the changing needs of the market.
-The Standard Licence Conditions for Maltese Non-UCITS Schemes are set out in Part BI of these Rules. and in Part BII as regards Maltese UCITS Schemes.
-Overseas based Non-UCITS Schemes are subject to tailored licence conditions as may be agreed with the MFSA.
-The licence conditions will be specific to such Schemes and depend on the extent of supervision exercised by the competent authority of the home State of such Schemes.
+The Standard Licence Conditions for Maltese Non-UCITS Schemes are set out in Part BI of these Rules.
+Part BII applies to Maltese UCITS Schemes.

 Section 12 of this Part includes the ongoing regulatory requirements applicable to European UCITS Schemes which market their units in Malta in terms of the UCITS Directive.